 Review of the Structure of the Outer Atmosphere

-Close to the surface of the planet, temperature decreases with altitude, as the primary heat source is the absorption of light by the planetary surface, the contact of the lower atmosphere with that surface, and, to a certain extent, vertical mixing, or convection, which occurs when the temperature gradient becomes too large for the atmosphere to remain stable against convection.
-In this region, the atmosphere has a relatively constant composition, as occasional storms, accompanied by convective motions, thoroughly mix the atmosphere in relatively short times.
-But in the upper atmosphere (particularly the exosphere), the temperature is either relatively constant, or even increases with height.
-This increase in temperature is caused by two factors: the absorption of ultraviolet light, and the energy of the solar wind.
+Close to the surface of the planet temperature decreases with altitude, as the primary heat source is the absorption of light by the planetary surface, the contact of the lower atmosphere with that surface, and to a certain extent vertical mixing or convection, which occurs when the temperature gradient becomes too large for the atmosphere to remain stable against convection.
+In this region the atmosphere has a relatively constant composition, as occasional storms, accompanied by convective motions, thoroughly mix the atmosphere in relatively short times.
+But in the upper atmosphere (particularly the exosphere) the temperature is either relatively constant or even increases with height.
+This increase in temperature is caused by two factors: the absorption of ultraviolet light and the energy of the solar wind.

 Motions of Particles in a Gas: The Maxwell-Boltzmann distribution

-At the surface of the Earth, the average speed of the molecules (primarily nitrogen and oxygen) which make up the atmosphere is about 1/5 of a mile (1/3 of a kilometer) per second, or a little less than 700 miles (or a little more than 1000 kilometers) per hour.
-This average speed determines the rate at which sound waves, which represent a vibrational disturbance in the normally random motions of the particles, can spread out, and so these numbers also represent the speed of sound at the surface of the Earth.
+At the surface of the Earth the average speed of the molecules (primarily nitrogen and oxygen) which make up the atmosphere is about 1/5 of a mile (1/3 of a kilometer) per second, or a little less than 700 miles (or a little more than 1000 kilometers) per hour.
+This average speed determines the rate at which sound waves, which represent a vibrational disturbance in the normally random motions of the particles, can spread out, so these numbers also represent the speed of sound at the surface of the Earth.

 Not all of the molecules actually move at this speed.
-As the molecules bounce off of each other, they can change speeds in an erratic, "random" way.
-Sometimes a collision will result in one molecule gaining energy at the expense of another one; the one which gains energy will go faster, and the one which loses energy will go slower.
+As the molecules bounce off of each other they can change speeds in an erratic, "random" way.
+Often a collision will result in one molecule gaining energy at the expense of another one; the one which gains energy will go faster, and the one which loses energy will go slower.
 Sometimes both particles can 'lose' energy.
-As an example, suppose that they were headed towards each other in opposite directions; when they collide, they might nearly come to a stop, which means that they would both suffer a reduction in their energy of motion (of course, such a collision might break the molecules into smaller pieces; in that case, we would say that energy of motion had been converted into a sort of internal energy).
-Collisions of these and many other sorts are continually going on, all the time, at an incredible rate.
-In each cubic inch of air near the surface of the Earth, there are many billions of trillions of molecules, and each of them undergoes millions of collisions per second.
-With so many collisions, keeping track of individual results becomes meaningless, and only a calculation of the average energy of the particles is of much value.
+As an example, suppose that they were headed towards each other in opposite directions; when they collide they might nearly come to a stop, which means that they would both suffer a reduction in their energy of motion (of course such a collision might break the molecules into smaller pieces; in that case, we would say that energy of motion had been converted into a form of internal energy).
+Collisions of these and many other sorts are going on all the time, at a numerically immense rate.
+In each cubic inch of air near the surface of the Earth there are many billions of trillions of molecules, and each of them undergoes millions of collisions per second.
+With so many collisions keeping track of individual results becomes meaningless, and only a calculation of the average energy of the particles is of much value.

-Such a calculation was carried out, based on the idea that the collisions should be completely 'random', or unpredictable in their individual details, almost a century and a half ago, by Maxwell and Boltzmann.
-As a result of their calculations, they found that the molecules have a broad range of speeds, ranging from nearly zero (as in the example of a collision involving particles going in opposite directions), through the average speed (or speed of sound), and up to, rather surprisingly, speeds several times faster than the average speed.
+Such a calculation was carried out, based on the idea that the collisions should be completely 'random' or unpredictable in their individual details, almost a century and a half ago by Maxwell and Boltzmann.
+As a result of their calculations, they found that the molecules have a broad range of speeds, ranging from nearly zero (as in the example of a collision involving particles going in opposite directions), through the average speed (or speed of sound) and up to, rather surprisingly, speeds several times faster than the average speed.
 A comparison of the speeds or energies of the various particles to the number of particles with a given speed or energy is referred to as the Maxwell-Boltzmann Distribution.
 Here is a graph showing the results of such a calculation: